Donnie/nginx-letsencrypt-multisite/README.md

 The next prompt will ask if you would like `dbconfig-common` to configure a database for phpmyadmin to use.
 Select "Yes" to continue.

+The next prompt shall ask you for a password provide the root password for MySQL.

 ### Install Let's Encrypt (certbot) for SSL
 On Ubuntu systems, the Certbot team maintains a PPA.
 Once you add it to your list of repositories all you'll need to do is apt-get the following packages.